sacom14/sacom14/README.md

 <h3 align="center">Web Developer</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sacom14&label=Profile%20views&color=0e75b6&style=flat" alt="sacom14" /> </p>

-- 👯 I’m looking to collaborate on coding projects related to Angular, C#, or .NET as I continue to learn and build my skills.
+- 👯 I’m looking to collaborate on coding projects related to Angular, Ionic C#, or .NET as I continue to learn and build my skills.
 - 🤝 I’m looking for help with assistance and guidance in my learning journey with Angular and C# with .NET.
 Any tips, resources, or advice from experienced developers are welcome

 - 📫 How to reach me: